I'm Steve Ember.

 but also may lead to kidney disease and cancer.
 The agency provides guidance about which drugs are banned.
 And it punishes athletes who violate the

-has long been used in sports to improve athletic performance.
-But this helps athletes in countries that
+Technology has long been used in sports to improve athletic performance.
+But this helps athletes in countries that have more technology.

 example, the International Sports Federation approved the use of a high-tech